 - 3.7 Under the Modern Slavery Act 2015 SBC has a statutory duty to report and provide notification to the National Crime Agency about any potential victims of modern slavery or trafficking that we encounter.
 Adult victims are able to remain anonymous should they wish to do so.
-SBC are under a duty to co-operate with the Commissioner. - 3.8 The Domestic Abuse Act 2021 had placed a number of additional duties on Swale Borough Council that must be considered within our safeguarding response.
-These include: - The definition of Domestic Abuse has been changed to cover those 'personally connected': - Children are now to be seen as a victim of Domestic Abuse in their own right, if they hear or experience the effects of the abuse and should be able to access support; - Appropriate priority will be given to victims of Domestic Abuse and like for like lifetime tenancies will be upheld.
+SBC are under a duty to co-operate with the Commissioner. (app) - 3.8 The Domestic Abuse Act 2021 had placed a number of additional duties on Swale Borough Council that must be considered within our safeguarding response.
+These include: - The definition of Domestic Abuse has been changed to cover those 'personally connected'; - Children are now to be seen as a victim of Domestic Abuse in their own right, if they hear or experience the effects of the abuse and should be able to access support; - Appropriate priority will be given to victims of Domestic Abuse and like for like lifetime tenancies will be upheld.
 Victims should not find that their tenure is affected by fleeing Domestic Abuse; - The individual fleeing DA should be offered safe accommodation or at the choice of the victim to remain in their own home have access to the sanctuary scheme and local support; - It is recognised that many people will wish to flee with animals, and will try to accommodate needs or look for solutions; - That there should be promotion of the one stop shops and local support groups and services; - Swale BC must contribute to the local partnership board and creation of a local needs assessment. - 3.9 Section 68 of the Care Act 2014 requires that the Local Authority (upper tier authority) must arrange for an independent advocate to represent and support an adult who is the subject of a safeguarding enquiry or review, where the adult has 'substantial difficulty' in being involved in the process and where there is no other 'appropriate person' to represent them.
-For Swale Borough Council, although this duty does not apply directly to us, officers must have due regard to this need and ensure that appropriate signposting can take place to advocacy services as required. - 3.10 Under the Care Act 2014, a carer is an individual who provides or intends to provide care for another adult.
+For Swale Borough Council, although this duty does not apply directly to us, officers must have due regard to this need and ensure that appropriate signposting can take place to advocacy services as required. (see appendices and link to statutory advocacy) - 3.10 Under the Care Act 2014, a carer is an individual who provides or intends to provide care for another adult.
 If a carer has any level of needs for support, they are entitled to a carer's assessment, which would be conducted by Kent County Council.
-Swale Borough Council must have due regard for the needs of carers and make a referral for a needs assessment, as required. - 3.11 The Children and Social Work Act 2017 places a number of duties on housing authorities to work jointly with a children's services authorities in relation to housing of care leavers.
+Swale Borough Council must have due regard for the needs of carers (Carers assessment) and make a referral for a care needs assessment, as required. - 3.11 The Children and Social Work Act 2017 and Working Together to Safeguard Children 2023 places a number of duties on housing authorities to work jointly with a children's services authorities in relation to housing of care leavers.
 All young people need to have safe and appropriate accommodation to meet their needs, with planned supportive transitions to independent living.
 Any homelessness risks should be identified and acted upon at an early stage.
+This includes the expectation for keeping in touch with care leavers over the age of 21, and the non-mandatory reporting of care leaver deaths up to age 25 to improve learning and outcomes for this group of young people. (app)